-A music teacher is someone who teaches people how to play an instrument (for example the piano, guitar or violin) or gives singing and voice lessons.
+A music teacher teaches people how to play an instrument (for example the piano, guitar or violin) or gives singing and voice lessons.
 Some music teachers work in schools from elementary to high school levels, and teach many students.
 These teachers are responsible for directing the school bands, choirs and orchestras.
 They may also teach appreciation, theory, or composition classes to advanced students.
 Other music teachers give lessons on an individual basis, and may work out of their homes or from a music store as a private music teacher.

 What does a Music Teacher do?